 The study of biology leads to dynamic careers in health care, teaching, agriculture, research and beyond.

 As a biology major at Elmhurst, you’ll work closely with our expert faculty on cutting-edge research, like the evolution of mussels or the molecular mechanisms of breast cancer.
-All of our students present their work at undergraduate conferences; many earn recognition as co-authors on research publications.
+Most of our students present their work at undergraduate conferences; many earn recognition as co-authors on research publications.

 New Labs and Facilities

 You’ll have access to state-of-the-art facilities and recently renovated laboratories, including:

 - Flexible-use labs that are fully capable of doing modern biology, including research involving sophisticated genetic analysis

 - The 120-plus plant species of our arboretum campus

 A biology degree from Elmhurst will set you up for a successful career in research, health care, pharmacy, biotechnology, education or just about anything.
 Our graduates go on to top Ph.D. programs and professional schools, and they work everywhere from the U.S. Forest Service to top-tier hospitals to Kraft Heinz and Abbott Laboratories.

 The research opportunities I had at Elmhurst are going to open up a lot of doors for me.Anders Winquist-Bailey